matt1/deno-gemini/README.md

 # deno-gemini

-Deno client for the Gemini protocol (based on spec fromhttps://gemini.circumlunar.space/docs/specification.gmi)
+Deno client for the Gemini protocol (based on spec 0.16.1 from https://gemini.circumlunar.space/docs/specification.gmi)

 This is in a very early stage of development, and has not udnergone significant testing yet.